mean-expert-official/loopback-sdk-builder/ANGULAR2-DOCS.md

-LoopBack SDK Buider 2.0.0 (Angular 2 Documentation)
+LoopBack SDK Buider 2.0.0 (Angular 2 Docs)
 ==================

 The LoopBack SDK Builder provides you with a set of tools, services and declaration files; making beyond easy to integrate our LoopBack API with any Angular 2 Application (web or mobile).